Entire Space Counterfactual Learning for Reliable Content Recommendations: Methodology

 \section{Methodology}

-In this section, ESCM$^2$ is proposed to tackle the aforementioned IEB and FIP issues.
-Section~\ref{sec:crr} describes the implementations and properties of the proposed counterfactual regularizers; Section~\ref{sec:property} further demonstrates that the proposed regularizers could effectively handle the IEB and FIP issues; Section~\ref{sec:obj} develops ESCM$^2$ by incorporating the regularizers in an ESMM framework, detailing the model architecture and learning objectives.
+In this section, we propose ESCM$^2$ to tackle the aforementioned IEB and FIP defects with ESMM.
+Section~\ref{sec:crr} describes the implementations and properties of the proposed counterfactual regularizers; Section~\ref{sec:property} further demonstrates how the proposed regularizers effectively handle the IEB and FIP defects.
+Section~\ref{sec:obj} develops ESCM$^2$ by enhancing the ESMM framework with the counterfactual regularizers, detailing the model architecture and learning objectives.